ovirahman/bangladesh/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-The purpose of this package is to provide ready to use shapefiles for different administrative regions of Bangladesh (e.g. Division, District, Upazila, Union).
-Usually it is difficult to plot choropleth maps for Bangladesh in R. This package will help users to draw thematic maps of administrative regions of Bangladesh easily as it comes with the sf objects for the boundaries and regions’ names in English.
-It also provides some functions that allows users to easily get specific area maps and to get center coordinates for regions.
+This package aims to provide ready-to-use shapefiles for different administrative regions of Bangladesh (e.g., Division, District, Upazila, and Union).
+Usually, it is difficult to plot choropleth maps for Bangladesh in R. This package will help users to draw thematic maps of administrative regions of Bangladesh easily as it comes with the sf objects for the boundaries and regions’ names in English.
+It also provides functions allowing users to efficiently get specific area maps and center coordinates for regions.
 Users can also search for a specific area and calculate the centroids of those areas.

 ## Getting Started

 This packages comes with sf objects for administrative levels 0-4 (Country, Division, District, Upazilla, Union).
-Easiest way to get the shapefile for a level is to is to use `get_map()` function.
+The easiest way to get the shapefile for a level is to is to use `get_map()` function.

 ``` r
 # remotes::install_github("ovirahman/bangladesh")